top of page

-If possible, install the door with rabbeted leaf in direction of opening to the outside (out-swing), which will further enhance kick in resistance, thermal insulation and water resistance.
+4. Consider Door Orientation: If possible, install the door with the rabbeted leaf opening to the outside (out-swing).
+This configuration enhances kick-in resistance, thermal insulation, and water resistance.

 Burglary resistance comparison of exterior doors